'The most illegal search': Judges push back against D.C. criminal charges

 Riley will remain in D.C. custody for now.
 Authorities in Maryland have 72 hours to pick him up for allegedly violating the terms of his supervised release there, for possessing a weapon last week near the grocery store in D.C.'s Union Market neighborhood.
 The DOJ spokesperson said Riley was being held pursuant to a detainer warrant for Prince George's County in Maryland.

-Outside the courtroom, Riley's pregnant wife, Crashawna Williams, said she had missed school and had taken on extra responsibilities for their sons, aged 12, 8, and 3, following Riley's arrest.
+Outside the courtroom, Riley's pregnant wife, Crashawna Williams, said she had missed school and had taken on extra responsibilities for their sons, ages 12, 8, and 3, following Riley's arrest.

 "It's put everything on me; it's straining me," she said.